 “Engagement enables us to become more familiar with other people’s world views, so that we can have real and respectful conversations about subjects that matter to us all, even if we don’t always agree”

 We are excited and very grateful to have been given support from the Wellcome Trust to deliver a public engagement programme carried out by our multidisciplinary team at the Institute of Metabolism & Systems Research (IMSR), with the support of specialists working at the Queen Elizabeth Hospital and the Birmingham Women’s Hospital.

-We are really grateful to have been given support from the Wellcome Trust to deliver a public engagement programme linked to the DAISy-PCOS research project.
-Our aims are to raise awareness of the lifelong metabolic nature of the PolyCystic Ovary Syndrome (PCOS), using our activities and sharing our platforms with women who have the condition, to collectively help reduce misunderstanding and stigma associated with PCOS.
-Ultimately, we hope our engagement activities and efforts will go some way towards improving health equality for women with PCOS.
+Our aims are to raise awareness of the lifelong metabolic nature of PolyCystic Ovary Syndrome (PCOS), using our activities and sharing our platforms with women who have the condition, to collectively help reduce misunderstanding and stigma associated with PCOS.
+Ultimately, we hope our engagement activities and efforts will go some way towards improving health equality and outcomes for women with PCOS.

-Connect with us on Twitter & Instagram @daisypcos – even just a Retweet or Follow helps show your support for our research and engagement, as well as of course women with PCOS!
+You can also connect with us on social media over at Twitter & Instagram: @daisypcos.
+Even just a Retweet, Share or Follow helps show your support for our work, as well as women with PCOS!